ChalmersPhua00/DJI-Tello-AprilTag-Detection/README.md

-# Tello Drone AprilTag Detection
+# DJI Tello AprilTag Detection
-DJI Tello AprilTag detection using computer vision libraries for Python (OpenCV, pupil-apriltags, etc).
+Using computer vision libraries for Python (OpenCV, pupil-apriltags, etc).

 atTest1.py --
 A test for the AprilTag detector using webcam.
 Manually calibrate the distance measuring feature here.